 The Cost of Substance Use

 The criminal justice system also experienced increasing costs.
 Arrests on drug charges and court costs caused by these arrests cost more than $13 million each year.
 Incarcerating these individuals added $70 million every year to the state’s budget.
-All of these statistics demonstrate that treatment for substance use is necessary.
+All of these statistics, including Indiana opioid statistics, demonstrate that treatment for substance use or drug abuse in Indiana is necessary.
+Access to treatment is often influenced by insurance coverage, which can determine eligibility and affordability for many individuals seeking help.

 The Crisis and Indiana’s Children

-Between 2000 and 2012, more pregnant women were starting to use opioids in Indiana, but this increase primarily occurred in the rural areas.
+Between 2000 and 2012, more pregnant women started to use opioids in Indiana, but this increase primarily occurred in rural areas.
 This led to a significant increase in babies born with NAS in the state.
 The fact that they were born with this ailment means that they will likely suffer from other illnesses as they grow up.

 The Importance of Obtaining Treatment